schloepke/gamemachine/README.md

 damage, but this is not yet reflected in the client.

 Get the [Unity3d demo client](https://github.com/chrisochs/gm_unity_client).
+You  need to have unity installed until I get a build out that lets you enter the ip of the server.

 In the client go into GameClient.cs and on line 74 change the ip to your server's ip.
 Now you can run the client and run around the world.
 I can usually get up to 200 npc's following me before the rendering drops the